saad-a-sheikh/rps-game/README.md

 # rps-game
-A Rock Paper Scissor game made with Javascript.
+A Rock Paper Scissors game made with Javascript.